 If this investigation fails to produce results, you can conclude that the system disk is saturated.
-You should consider
+Therefore, you should consider the following:

 - Adding another page file on another disk

 - Reducing demand

-- Adding more memory
+- · Adding more memory

-Since adding more memory (Section 5.2.26) is less costly than acquiring a disk, it is usually preferable, unless you have another disk drive available that is underutilized.
+Since adding more memory (Section 5.2.26) is less costly than acquiring a disk, it is usually preferable, unless you have an underutilized disk drive available.
 See Section 5.2.25.